tthussain/website/_pages/about.md

 <li>the automatic recognition of disordered, atypical speech,</li>
 <li>the detection and tracking of verbal and non-verbal traits in speech and language</li>
 </ul>

+<p>I am a member of the <a href="https://signalprocessingsociety.org/community-involvement/speech-and-language-processing">IEEE Speech and Language Processing Technical Committee</a>, and Associate Editor for the <a href="https://signalprocessingsociety.org/publications-resources/ieee-signal-processing-letters">IEEE Signal Processing Letters.
+I am on the organising committee of ASRU-2021 and <a href="https://www.interspeech2021.org/">Interspeech-2021</a>.